MrVPlusOne/Singularity/README.md

     quickSort(left) ++ middle ++ quickSort(right)
   }
 ```
 Note that we use a global variable `counter` here to simulate how many lines of code have been executed.
-In more realistic use case, you will probably consider using an automatic tool to instrument the target program's source code or even simply measure the running time.
-Singularity also comes with such an instrumentation tool whose usage can be found in //TODO.
+In more realistic use case, you will probably consider measure target programs' actual running time  or using an automatic tool to instrument the target program's source code.
+We provides two such instrumentation tools for both Java (see [this](https://github.com/grievejia/CostInstrument)) and C++ (see [this](https://github.com/grievejia/CostInstrument-llvm)) Programs.

-#### ProblemConfig
+### ProblemConfig

 Having implemented the target program, we now need to write some gluing code to fully specify the input-feedback interface that Singularity can interact with.